tylerdgenius/duplo_business/HOW_SERVICE_WORKS.md

 This service was built with one core design pattern in mind - Singleton Pattern.
 This means that most things (be it services, modules, configs e.t.c) use this pattern to interact with each other.

-Service also interacts seamlessly with Repository pattern that nest is based on and interfaces with a postgres database.
+Moduels also interact seamlessly with Nests Repository pattern and communicate with a postgres database.

 ## Database Initiation